awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-flowlog.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `TrafficType`  <a name="cfn-ec2-flowlog-traffictype"></a>
-The type of traffic to log\.
-You can log traffic that the resource accepts or rejects, or all traffic\.
+The type of traffic to monitor \(accepted traffic, rejected traffic, or all traffic\)\.
+This parameter is not supported for transit gateway resource types\.
+It is required for the other resource types\.
-*Required*: Yes
+*Required*: No
 *Type*: String
 *Allowed values*: `ACCEPT | ALL | REJECT`
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)